Okay, you’re currently stuck at home, just like your prospects.

 3. Offer Valuable Business Advice

-Let’s say you’re running an SEO business (Autoklose is a great outreach tool, and we have a lot of these professionals among our customers) and come across a website that’s not properly optimized.
+Let’s say you’re running an SEO business (Autoklose is a great outreach tool, and we have a lot of these professionals among our customers) and come across a website that’s not optimized properly.

 By taking the time to analyze your prospects’ current situation without charging anything, you can start building loyalty right from your first email.